drapadubok/chap/README.md

 My plan was to have a hobby project on a couple of technologies that I am curious about, because I haven't had a chance to work on something hands-on for a little while.

+This is going to be a backend for a "funnel analytics" tool.
+It's quoted, because it's so much more than what I'm going to have here, but it's a start.
+What do you do with a funnel?
+Imagine you have an event pipeline.
+It can be a sequence of steps between impression and acquisition, or maybe it's a series of quests a player does.
+If you take a large set of users, not everyone will reach the final step.
+What you want to find out is, as exploratory step, where is a bottleneck.
+And based on that, you would want to proceed with experimentation (AB test, for example) to find a way to make more users go to further steps of the funnel.

+While in general it's important to have a proper hypothesis BEFORE the experiment, and base the decision on a metric that you picked before the experiment, there is a value in an ability to explore the data, and having a simple dynamic funnel tool can help with that.
+Here I'm going to make a very simplistic tool, more to play with the tech, and hopefully it will inspire you to do something fun too.

-I have to definitely mention [Plausible](https://github.com/plausible/analytics) here, because as I was working through some of the problems, I found ideas and solutions in their codebase.
-The idea of mixing Clickhouse with Elixir was parallel, however, not inspired by Plausible.
-Regardless, those people are exciting and inspiring, and the idea of a lightweight, privacy-friendly analytics solution is awesome, so follow them!
+Before I begin, I have to definitely mention [Plausible](https://github.com/plausible/analytics) here, because as I was working through some of the difficulties with Clickhouse - Elixir interfacing, I found solutions in their codebase.
+They are building a lightweight, privacy-friendly analytics solution, which looks clear and simple.
+My choice of mixing Clickhouse with Elixir was parallel, not inspired by Plausible.
+Regardless, these people are awesome, so follow them!

-## What do we have here?

 ### Clickhouse